 Little did my fresh-off-boat self know there are a lot of cultural differences and norms that I needed to learn, especially when it comes to dating an American.
 As someone who’s foreign, we tend to generalize things including how American girls are like and the sort of things they like.
 Especially with all the Hollywood films, which may only portrait certain types of women and that could be totally misleading.
 In reality, the US is such a big country, and everyone is very different.

 I certainly count myself lucky when it comes to dating in America, but it is not without a learning curve.
 When I first came, I didn’t have any friends so I joined a frat thinking it would give me an edge when it comes to girls.
 Wrong!
 I only joined for about a week before backing out.
-I did make some good friends though.
 I then tried to put myself out there by joining different student organizations, going to events and concerts.
-One of my favorites is social dancing as I love salsa and swing dancing which is a great way of meeting people.
-I dated a few girls but for some reason I don’t click very well with people that dance outside of the dance floor.
+One of my favorites was social dancing as I love salsa and swing dancing which is a great way of meeting people.
+I dated a few girls but for some reason I don’t click very well with dancers outside of the dance floor.

 I count myself lucky in every way possible, but somehow from my experience, I feel being in the Midwest is more Asian-friendly when it comes to dating or even making friends.
 I find people in the Midwest are more interested in learning about Asian people, maybe it’s because both coasts have way more Asians and the South is still quite conservative.
 Just food for thought.

 Below are some of the dos and don’ts when it comes to dating an American for Asian guys from my own experience.
 Dating can be a rough road especially when you are foreign and knew nothing about the culture.
 But after some trial and error and putting yourself out there, I am sure you will do just fine.

 Don’ts for an Asian Guy Dating in America

 This is probably the number one reason Americans say why they don’t want to date Asian guys.